 I studied English Language and Linguistics at Lancaster University.
-I later returned to Lancaster to work towards my PhD in Linguistics (Research Only) under the guidance of Professor Chris Hart, one of the first advocates of a Cognitive Linguistic Approach to (Critical) Discourse Analysis.
+I later returned to Lancaster to work towards my PhD in Linguistics (Research Only) under the guidance of Professor Chris Hart.
 Here I am a member of the Discourse and Text (DisTex), and the Language, Ideology and Power (LIP) research groups.
 I am a full member of the UK Cognitive Linguistics Association (UK-CLA) and the Cultural Difference and Social Solidarity Network (CDSS).
 I am also Editor-in-Chief and co-founder of the journal PRISM.

 Teaching is a great privilege.
 Starting at Liverpool Hope University as an Associate Lecturer in Linguistics, I later moved to the University Centre at Blackburn College (UCBC) where I am a Lecturer in English Language.
 I am a module convener on both the BA (Hons) English Language and the BSc (Hons) Applied Psychology undergraduate degree programmes, both of which are validated and awarded by Lancaster University.
 I also actively support and supervise student-led research.